gpvigano/AsImpL/README.md

 Contributions from you are welcome!

-If you find bugs or you have any new idea for improvements and new features you can raise an issue on GitHub.
+If you find bugs or you have any new idea for improvements and new features you can raise an issue on GitHub (please follow the suggested template, filling the proper sections).
 To open issues or make pull requests please follow the instructions in [CONTRIBUTING.md](https://github.com/gpvigano/AsImpL/blob/master/CONTRIBUTING.md).

 ### License